TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 SnappyData servers and 1 pod each for locator and leader.
 Upon deletion of the Helm deployment, each pod will gracefully terminate the SnappyData process running on it.

-### Description services that expose external endpoints
+### Description of services that expose external endpoints

 SnappyData Helm chart creates services in order to allow user to make JDBC connections, execute Spark jobs and access SnappyData UI etc.  Services of type LoadBalancer have external IP address assigned and can be used to connect from outside